-An 80-year study found that people who are conscientious — meaning they pay attention to detail, think things through, and try to do what’s right — live longer.
+An 80-year study found that people who are conscientious, those who pay attention to detail, think things through, and try to do what’s right — live longer.
 They do more things to protect their health and make choices that lead to stronger relationships and better careers.

 3. Make Friends